 London Cannon Street Station

-Within M25 area, Industrial, Modern & contemporary, Stations
+Within M25 area, Industrial, Modern and contemporary, Stations